We all know there are a lot of myths that go around about YUSU and the elections. So here are some answers...

 Everything we do is for students.
-As a charity, our primary purpose is to represent student's interests to the University, improve your education at York and empower you to make positive social change.
-We also play a crucial role in your development outside of your degree, by providing opportunities such as sports clubs and societies, volunteering projects and RAG.
-Then of course, there are the huge events that we host throughout the year - like Freshers’ Week and the Summer Ball!
+As a charity, our primary purposes are to represent student’s interests to the University, improve your education at York and empower you to make positive social change.
+We also play a crucial role in your development outside of your degree, by providing opportunities such as sports clubs and societies, volunteering projects and RAG, which this year have included a fantastic online offering.
+Then of course, there are the huge events that we host throughout the year when we are able to - like Freshers’ Week and the Summer Ball!
 Check out our impact report from last year to find out more.

 YUSU elections have consistently seen a high level of engagement from students.
-In the last two years, our voter turnout has been above 30% - putting us in the top ten SUs for voter turnout two years running!
+In recent years, our voter turnout has been above 30%, and we are consistently amongst the top SU’s for turnout.

 But it's not all just about votes - we’re constantly striving to encourage more students to nominate themselves for positions too.